 The catch composition of the tuna longline fishery in the South Atlantic Ocean was composed of 11 families and 33 species, while in the western Indian Ocean 27 species from 12 families were recorded.
 Seventeen species were present in both oceans (Table 4).

-A wide range of productivity (1.00 - 2.87) and susceptibility (1.5 - 2.75) scores were computed (Table 4, Fig. 1).
-Differences in productivity and susceptibility scores between families were significant (P < 0.05).
-The Istiophoridae family exhibited the lowest scores productivity scores when compared to species of the family Bramidae and highest susceptibility scores when compared to species of the Gempylidae family (Table 5a, Fig. 2).
-Scomberomorus regalis (Scombridae, Atlantic) were the most productive, and Nesiarchus nasutus (Gempylidae, Atlantic) and Euthynnus affinis (Scombridae, Indian), the less susceptible (Table 4, Fig. 1).
-No significant differences in productivity and susceptibility scores between oceans were observed (P < 0.05) (Table 5b).
+A wide range of productivity (1.00 - 2.87) and susceptibility (1.40 – 3.00) scores were seen (Table 4, Fig. 1).
+There was significant (P < 0.05) difference between productivity scores by family.
+The Istiophoridae family exhibited the lowest scores compared to species of the family Bramidae (Table 5a, Fig. 2).
+Scomberomorus regalis (Scombridae, Atlantic) were the most productive, and Nesiarchus nasutus (Gempylidae, Atlantic), the less susceptible (Table 4, Fig. 1).
+No significant differences in productivity and susceptibility scores were observed between oceans (P < 0.05) (Table 5b).

-A large range of vulnerability scores was recorded, ranking from 2.54 (Atlantic Sailfish Istiophorus albicans) to 0.53 (Euthynnus affinis from the Indian Ocean) (Table 4, Fig. 1).
-Again, the differences in vulnerability scores between oceans were not significant, but species of the Istiophoridae family showed the highest vulnerability scores when compared to species of the family Bramidae (P < 0.05) (Table 5a, Fig. 2).
+A large range in vulnerability scores was also seen, ranging from 2.54 (Atlantic Sailfish Istiophorus albicans) to 0.67 (N. nasutus from the South Atlantic Ocean) (Table 4, Fig. 1).
+Again, the differences in vulnerability scores between oceans were not significant, but those between families were.
+Species of the Istiophoridae showed the highest vulnerability scores when compared to species of the family Bramidae (P < 0.05) (Table 5a, Fig. 2).

-Significant differences were observed for the productivity, susceptibility and vulnerability scores amongst the catch fate categories (P< 0.05) (Table 5c).
-Target species (T) were less productive than all others categories and were also more susceptible and vulnerable than non-commercialized species (BY/D and BY/KA) (P< 0.05) (Fig.3, Table 5c).
-Commercialized by-catch species (BY/KC) was an intermediate category in terms of productivity, susceptibility and hence vulnerability (P< 0.05) (Fig. 3, Table 5c).
+Significant differences were observed for productivity and vulnerability scores between the catch fate categories (P< 0.05) (Table 5c).
+Target species (T) showed lower scores of productivity than all the other categories and were also more vulnerable than non-commercialized species (BY/D and BY/KA) (P< 0.05) (Fig.3, Table 5c).

-The top 9 species at risk were the Atlantic Istiophorus albicans; the Indian Istiompax indica; the the Atlantic Thunnus alalunga; the Indian X. gladius; the Atlantic Makaira nigricans, the the T. albacares, X. gladius; the Indian T. maccoyii, and T. alalunga.
-Species considered at high risk (21 first ranked species) included all billfishes (Istiophoridae and Xiphidae - except for the Atlantic Kajikia albidus and the Indian K. audax - moderate risk) and most targeted species (except Atlantic T. obesus and Indian T. albacares; moderate risk).
-Bycatch Scombridae species, such as Scomberomorus cavalla, S. brasiliensis, Katsuwonus pelamis and Acanthocybium solandri, were within the high-risk species group.
-All species considered at high risk were target or were commercialized bycatch (BY/KC), except the Atlantic Gempylus serpens and Mola mola, which is discarded (BY/D) (Table 4).
+The top 10 species at risk were Atlantic Istiophorus albicans; Indian Ocean Istiompax indica; Atlantic Makaira nigricans and Thunnus alalunga; Indian Ocean X. gladius; Atlantic T. albacares, Gempylus serpens, Ranzania laevis and X. gladius and Indian Ocean T. alalunga.
+Species considered at high risk (i.e. the 21 first ranked species) included all billfishes (Istiophoridae and Xiphidae - except for Atlantic T. pfluegeri and Indian Ocean K. audax - moderate risk) and most targeted species (except Atlantic T. obesus and Indian Ocean T. albacares - moderate risk).
+Bycatch Scombridae species, such as S. brasiliensis, Atlantic Katsuwonus pelamis and the Indian Acanthocybium solandri, were in the high-risk group.
+All species considered at high risk were target or commercialized bycatch (BY/KC), except Atlantic G. serpens and R. laevis, which are discarded (BY/D) (Table 4).

-Species from 9 different families occurred in the moderate risk group (rank 22 to 40; vulnerability score from 1.85 to 1.43) (Table 4).
+Species from 8 different families occurred in the moderate risk group (rank 22 to 40; vulnerability score from 1.89 to 1.51) (Table 4).
 Most species at moderate risk are commercialized bycatch (BY/KC).
-Conversely, species classified at low risk were mostly discarded (BY/D).
-No target species were at low risk.
-Species classified at low risk (vulnerability score varying from 1.42 to 0.55) also belonged to several families (Table 4, Fig. 3).
+Most discarded species (BY/D) were classified as being at low risk.
+Species classified at low risk (vulnerability scores varying from 1.49 to 0.67) belonged to several families (Table 4, Fig. 3), no target species were assessed as being at low risk.

-Most common species of both oceans were classified in the same risk category.
-However, the target T. albacares was considered at high risk in the Atlantic whereas it was categorized at moderate risk in the Indian Ocean.
-The opposite was observed for the targeted T. obesus, which was at high risk in the Indian Ocean and at moderate risk in the Atlantic Ocean.
-K. pelamis and G. serpens were at high risk in the Atlantic and low and moderate risk in the Indian Ocean, respectively (Table 4).
+The most common species, in both oceans, were classified as being in the same risk category.
+However, the target species T. albacares was considered as being at high risk in the Atlantic whereas it was categorized at only moderate risk in the Indian Ocean.
+The opposite was observed for the targeted species T. obesus, which was at high risk in the Indian Ocean and at moderate risk in the Atlantic.
+K. pelamis and R. laevis were at high risk in the Atlantic and low risk in the Indian Ocean (Table 4).

 3.2 Measuring uncertainties